Parts of a Golf Course

 To hit from the rough more easily, play the ball slightly back in the stance and grip down on the club a little.
 That will help the clubface make direct contact with the ball.

-Greens, the most closely mowed areas of grass on the course, are where the hole is located and players putt.
+Greens, the most closely mowed areas of grass on the course, are where the golf hole and flagstick is located and players putt.
 Greens can vary depending on the conditions of the course.
 For example, in hot, dry conditions, a green will play faster than usual and approach shots will be less likely to hold on the green.
+This area is where the golf club known as the putter is used, which is why the green is often called the putting green.

 In wet conditions, the greens will be slow and approach shots will stick.
 When reading greens before a putt, pay attention to the highest point on the surface--putts will usually roll away from that point.